czyzby/gdx-lml/lml/README.md

 - `else` conditional tags did not accept whitespaces.
 Now a single space can be optionally used in `else` tags.
 For example, `<if:else />` is a valid conditional tag.
 - `LmlApplicationListener` no longer tries to pause a view on application resume.
+- `@LmlActor` now supports field injection by field name.
+If no actor ID is passed to the annotation, field name will be used instead to select the actor.
+Note that this approach is prone to refactoring and obfuscation of the code.
+- `@LmlAction` now supports field access and method invocation by name.
+If no action IDs are passed, field/method name will be used as action ID instead.
+Note that this approach is prone to refactoring and obfuscation of the code.

 1.7 -> 1.8